MarvelcoOGFN/cosmetics-generator/README.md

 -AthenaDance

-### To use this you first go to line 7 and pick what season you want then you install packages then run it
+### To use this you first go to line 4 and 5 to pick what chapter and season you want then you install packages then run it

 this uses https://fortnite-api.com/v2/cosmetics/br to get them then puts it in this configuration inside a file called items.json located where you extracted the src